 CLPL at Filmhouse

-Wednesday 7 November, 4pm- 6pm, Filmhouse Guild Rooms; £15, suitable for all teachers, Social Studies: History, Literacy & English, Technologies
+Friday 18 January, 2pm- 4pm • Filmhouse Guild Rooms • £15, suitable for all teachers, especially Literacy & English, Expressive Arts and Technologies

-Our next Teacher Advisory Groups (TAGS) will meet in September to help shape what we offer to local schools and teachers over the coming months.
-Whether it's CLPL sessions, film-making workshops or bespoke screenings linked to your next topic we want your input in shaping our programme for 2018-19.
-Come along for coffee, cake and chat and even some comp tickets!
+Become a member of our Teacher Advisory Group (TAG).
+We meet regularly to discuss ideas and shape what we offer to local schools and teachers.
+From CLPL sessions to film-making workshops or bespoke screenings linked to your next topic we want your input in shaping our programme for 2019 and beyond.
+Come along for coffee, cake, chat and even some comp tickets!
+To book your place, please contact Chloe Berger at email@example.com

 For more information or to make bookings please call us on 0131 228 6382 or email us at firstname.lastname@example.org